-- Underwriter must consider the financial strength of a self-employed borrower's business. - Underwriter will complete review on borrower's business to validate 2 and more years of existence, and business ownership %.
+- CPA verification - Underwriter must consider the financial strength of a self-employed borrower's business. - Underwriter will complete review on borrower's business to validate 2 and more years of existence, and business ownership %.
+However, a person who has a shorter history of business existence/ownership, from 12 to 24 months, may be considered, as long as the borrower's previous employment is verified to be in a field that provides the same products or services as the current business or in an occupation in which they had similar responsibilities to those undertaken in connection with the current business.
+In such cases, the underwriter must give careful consideration to the nature of the borrower's level of experience.
 A minimum of 25% ownership is required for self- employed borrowers.